tefkah/emacs-docs-converter/pages/Asynchronous-Processes.md

     *   :coding `coding`

         If `coding` is a symbol, it specifies the coding system to be used for both reading and writing of data from and to the connection.
-If `coding` is a cons cell `(decoding . encoding)`<!-- /@w -->, then `decoding` will be used for reading and `encoding` for writing.
+If `coding` is a cons cell `(decoding . encoding)`, then `decoding` will be used for reading and `encoding` for writing.
 The coding system used for encoding the data written to the program is also used for encoding the command-line arguments (but not the program itself, whose file name is encoded as any other file name; see [file-name-coding-system](Encoding-and-I_002fO.html)).

         If `coding` is `nil`, the default rules for finding the coding system will apply.
 See [Default Coding Systems](Default-Coding-Systems.html).